Finding the right plants for the right places is crucial, and this is especially true in a windy garden.

 Once some wind protection from initial planting is in place, you can populate the rest of your garden with a much more varied selection of different plants.

 Trees can potentially be used to create shelterbelts to the windward side of a garden.
-But can also be used individually on a smaller windy site.
+They can also be used individually on a smaller windy site.

 Of course, when choosing trees for a windy site, it is also important to think about other environmental factors.